jeyofdev/movie-app-react-graphql/README.md

 # Movies App with Graphql and React

-This is a Movies App using React, Apollo, Graphql and The Movie Database (TMDB) API.</p>
+This is a Movies App using React, Apollo, Graphql Firebase and The Movie Database (TMDB) API.</p>

 ## Getting starting